jason13official/LifeSeries-Addon-Support/README.md

 - `/lives get <player>` - Shows you how many lives `<player>` has.
 - `/lives reset <player>` - Resets `<player>`'s lives.
 - `/lives resetAll` - Resets the lives of all online and offline players.

+*In Limited Life, all the `<amount>`'s are replaced with time arguments.
+Examples of valid time arguments are: `16h, 8h, 5h2m1s, 3h30m, 1h1s, 5h2s, 10s`*
 </details>